-Each mote is equipped with a sensor board that has magnetic, acoustic, and photo sensors on it.
+Each mote is equipped with a sensor board that has magnetic, acoustic, motion and photo sensors on it.
 While the different sensors make it possible for a mote to detect different kinds of targets, only the magnetic sensors are relevant to the application described in this paper.
-We use the HMC1002 dual-axis magnetometers from Honeywell [13].
+We use the HMC1002 dual-axis magnetometers from Honeywell [Honeywell 1990].
 These magnetic sensors detect the magnetic field generated by the movement of vehicles and magnetic objects.
 They have an omni-directional field of view and are therefore less sensitive to orientation.
-They have a resolution of 27 $\mu$ Gauss and their sensing range varies with the size of the magnetic object they are sensing.
+They have a resolution of 27 μ Gauss and their sensing range varies with the size of the magnetic object they are sensing.
 From our experiments, we found that these sensors can sense a small magnet at a distance of approximately 1 ft and slowly moving passenger vehicles at a distance of approximately 8-10 ft.

-4. SYSTEM OVERVIEW
+4. VIGILNET SYSTEM OVERVIEW

-The key contribution of this work is the design and implementation of a wireless sensor network prototype that enables energy-efficient tracking and detection of events.
+The key contribution of this work is the design and implementation of an integrated wireless sensor network system that enables energy-efficient tracking and detection of events.
 Such a system is useful for surveillance applications, such as the one outlined in Section 2.
 The system we have designed is organized into a layered architecture comprised of higher-level services and lower-level components, as shown in Figure 2.
-It is implemented on top of TinyOS [12].
+It is implemented on top of TinyOS [Hill et al. 2000].
 We first provide an overview of the different software components we have designed and then follow that with a detailed discussion of the role played by those components in the context of our tracking and surveillance application.

 Time synchronization, localization, and routing comprise the lower-level components and form the basis for implementing the higher-level services, such as aggregation and power management.
 Time synchronization and localization are important for a surveillance application because the collaborative detection and tracking process relies on the spatio-temporal correlation between the tracking reports sent by multiple motes.
 The time synchronization module is responsible for synchronizing the local clocks of the motes with the clock of the base station.
 The localization module is responsible for ensuring that each mote is aware of its location.
-In our prototype system, we use a simple localization configuration, which statically assigns motes their location at the time they are programmed, assuming we know about where they will be placed.
-In actual deployment, such as a battlefield in which it is important to track the absolute geographical coordinates of the hostile tanks, the static configuration can be replaced with dynamic localization schemes such as in [10].
+In our prototype system, we design and implement the walking GPS solution [Stoleru et al. 2004], which assigns motes their location at the time they are deployed.
+Once the technique is mature enough, this static configuration can be replaced with dynamic localization schemes such as the one in [He et al. 2003].